-At the end of the 2011-2012 fiscal year, the District had \$224 million in general obligation bonds outstanding.
+At the end of the 2012-2013 fiscal year, the District had \$201.6 million in general obligation bonds outstanding.
 These bonds are repaid annually in accordance with the obligation requirements through an increase in the assessed property taxes on property within the Contra Costa Community College District boundaries.
-Other obligations for the District includes Certificates of Participation issued to fund the student center and bookstore building project at Diablo Valley College and Note Payable to fund energy retrofitting projects and a three-year repayment agreement with the State Chancellor's Office for over-reported FTES in prior years related to instructional services agreements.
+Other obligations for the District includes Certificates of Participation issued to fund the student center and bookstore building project at Diablo Valley College and Note Payable to fund energy retrofitting projects and a three-year repayment agreement, ending in FY 2013-14, with the State Chancellor's Office for over-reported FTES in prior years related to instructional services agreements.